Klipsch Heresy III Speaker Review. I’m floored, and here is why…

 These kill my Wireless KEF LS50’s in the way they just fill my room, every inch, with music.
 It floats in my space, all around me with scary good imaging.
 Something I never imagined with these little Hersey speakers though this setup cost A LOT more than the LS50 Wireless setup I just mentioned.
 I thought they would be dull, lifeless, harsh, or even thin.
 The way some spoke about these you would think they are just awful.
 NOT TRUE!
 Let me stress that as I was like you, reading reviews and seeing these issues with the Heresy line.
 With the III’s these issues are non existent for me, in my smaller room, with quality electronics and the sound is the biggest I have ever had in my listening space, without losing the audiophile magic I love (imaging, depth, 3D, etc).
 With that said, the LS50 Wireless had a different sound altogether that was also beautiful.
 Detailed, a tad dry, but very much like a mini “audiophile” speaker.
 Tight bass, controlled sound, a tad compressed… so different from the out in the room live feel of the Heresy III.

 Now do not get me wrong.
-These are not nearly as rich and magical sounding as some much more expensive speakers nor will they offer the fancy looks, but what they do offer over those mega buck speakers is that these are much less expensive, and offer a sound that is actually more enjoyable and intimate with some music.
-Just to be crazy, if I compare these to the $20k Guaraneri Evolutions I wold lose some midrange magic, deep bass performance (which many times presented itself as boom in my room) and overall top end bite.
-I would gain a more fluid, natural, intimate “in my room” live and large presentation and much better low volume performance.
+These are not nearly as rich and magical sounding as some much more expensive speakers nor will they offer the fancy looks, but what they do offer over those mega buck speakers is that these are much less expensive, and offer a sound that is actually more enjoyable and intimate with some kinds of music.
+Just to be crazy, if I compare these to the $24k Guaraneri Evolutions I would lose a tiny bit of midrange magic, deep bass performance (which many times presented itself as boom in my room) and overall top end bite of the Guarneri.
+But I would gain a more fluid, natural, intimate “in my room” live and large presentation and much better low volume performance.
 It’s hard to explain but both are so different yet both are so lovely.
 To be 100% honest, I prefer the heresy presentation (right now anyway) as again, it sounds REAL and LIVE.
 The Sonus faber is gorgeous in looks and sound but we are talking $2k vs $24k.
 If the Sonus Faber were $5k, well, I would still have a pair of those in this room.

 For $2k, I do not think I could ever find a speaker I like better than the Heresy III.
 In fact, it would be tough.
 For under $4k it’s tough to beat the Forte III by Klipsch.
 The next step up from that would be the Devore Orangutan 096, which are simply gorgeous in every way and sensitive/easy to drive as well.